-29 Mar The Best Time To Treat for Grubs In Your Lawn
+29 Mar The Best Time to Treat for Grubs in Your Lawn

-There are a lot of reasons why certain patches of grass don’t grow very well but one of the most common in Minnesota lawns is grubs (otherwise known as Japanese Beetles).
+There are a lot of reasons why certain patches of grass don’t grow very well, but one of the most common in Minnesota lawns is grubs (otherwise known as Japanese beetles).
 These harmful invaders lay their eggs in the dirt under your grass in the summer.
 Those eggs grow up and feed in the fall and spring.
 This cycle of feeding can be extremely harmful to the grass in your lawn.
-In this blog post, we’ll discuss the best time to treat for Japanese Beetles/grubs in your lawn.
+In this blog post, we’ll discuss the best time to treat for Japanese beetles/grubs in your lawn.
 If you don’t want to do the treatment yourself, let your local Minneapolis lawn care specialists (that’s us) help you by filling out a quote request.

-Late Summer to Early Fall Is The Best Time to Treat Lawn Grubs
+Late Summer to Early Fall Is the Best Time to Treat Lawn Grubs

-It’s important to note that just because you have adult Japanese Beetles flying around, doesn’t necessarily mean you have grubs in your grass.
+It’s important to note that just because you have adult Japanese beetles flying around doesn’t necessarily mean you have grubs in your grass.
 Adult beetles will fly far distances to munch on tasty bushes and leaves.
-If you take a small flat shovel and dig just under and parallel to the grass (like in picture below), you should be able to see the grubs in the spring and fall.
+If you take a small, flat shovel and dig just under and parallel to the grass (like in picture below), you should be able to see the grubs in the spring and fall.
 The grass in these areas will show bad growth and patchiness that won’t be apparent in other areas.

-How To Treat Grubs in Minneapolis Lawns
+How to Treat Grubs in Minneapolis Lawns

-Here at KG Landscape, we aim for the two weeks of the Minnesota State Fair as a great time to apply insecticides for grubs.
-By that time, the grubs have had enough time to start feeding on the roots and be very close to the soil surface but are still small and easy to kill.
+Here at KG Landscape, we think of the two weeks of the Minnesota State Fair as a great time to apply insecticides for grubs.
+By that time, the grubs have had enough time to start feeding on the roots and be very close to the soil surface but they are still small and easy to kill.
 The best treatment for these grubs is a chemical called “Imidacloprid”.
 It is safe for mammals and most fish so it has a small impact on the local ecosystem but does kill the grubs damaging the grass.
 We use a granular treatment that only requires one treatment per year until they are completely eradicated.
-It may or may not effect some honeybees but if applied to only grass areas with possible grub damage, the impact on these important creatures will be minimal.
+It may or may not effect some honeybees, but if applied to only grass areas with possible grub damage, the impact on these important creatures will be minimal.

 If you’re looking for lawn help in the Minneapolis/St. Paul area, look no further than KG Landscape.
 We have the experience and knowledge to help fix any lawn issues.
 Give us a call at our office 763-568-7251 or fill out a quote request and we’ll get in contact with you.
-Getting that golf course quality grass shouldn’t be impossible, we can help make it happen.
+Getting that golf course quality grass shouldn’t be impossible; we can help make it happen.